andyljones/megastep/docs/tutorials/simple-env.rst

 TODO: Plotted image

-This is a 1-pixel-high image of what the agents see.
+This is a 1-pixel-high image out from the front of the agent.
 You can read more about the rendering system in :ref:`this section <rendering>`.
 As well as filling up the Render object, calling render does something else: it updates the agents' models to match their positions.
-Having moved all the agents to (3, 3) earlier by assigning to ``c.agents.positions``, plotting the scenery again shows that the agents have moved:
+Having moved all the agents to (3, 3) earlier by assigning to ``c.agents.positions``, plotting the scenery again shows that the agents' models have moved from the origin to (3, 3):

     scenery.display(scene)